-Referred to as bionic ear, a cochlear implant is a device that produces sense of sound electronically.
-The cochlear implants provide hearing in patients who are hard of hearing due to damaged sensory hair cells in cochlea.
+Cochlear Implant SurgeryAlso referred to as bionic ear, the cochlear implant is a device that produces a sense of sound electronically.
+The cochlear implant provides a sense of hearing in patients who are hard of hearing, particularly because of damaged sensory hair cells in the cochlea.

-What are cochlear implants comprised of and how do they work?
+What are cochlear implants comprised of?
+How do they work?

-The implant has two parts – an external part that is placed behind the ear and an internal part that is surgically placed under the skin.
+The implant has two parts – an external part which is placed behind the ear and an internal part that is surgically placed under the skin.

-The external part comprises of a microphone, a speech processor and a transmitter.
-The microphone picks up sound and sends them to speech processor.
-The speech processor is small box-like unit that analyzes the sound signals and send the sound signals to a transmitter on the device worn behind the ear.
-After this the transmitter sends the signals to the receiver implanted in the internal part under the skin.
+The external part comprises of a microphone, a speech processor, and a transmitter.
+The microphone picks up the sound and sends them to the speech processor.
+The speech processor is a small box-like unit that analyzes the sound signals and sends the sound signals to a transmitter on the device worn behind the ear.
+After this, the transmitter sends the signals to the receiver implanted in the internal part under the skin.

 Components of Internal Part and their function:

-The Internal Part of the device comprises of a receiver and an array of electrodes.
-The receiver takes the coded signals from transmitter and sends them to the electrodes placed in the cochlea.
-The electrodes directly connect with the auditory nerve and stimulate the auditory nerve thereby produce sound sensations which are then perceived.
+The internal part of the device comprises of a receiver and an array of electrodes.
+The receiver takes the coded signals from the transmitter and sends them to the electrodes placed in the cochlea.
+The electrodes directly connect with the auditory nerve and stimulate the auditory nerve.
+This produces sound sensations which the brain receives and processes.

 Who is a candidate for cochlear implant surgery?